 The COVID-19 outbreak is having an enormous economic impact on our local arts community.
 The City of Chicago and DCASE are proud partners and contributors to the Arts for Illinois Relief Fund – providing financial relief to workers and organizations in the creative industries impacted by COVID-19.
-Apply and donate at www.ArtsforIllinois.org.
 Please also visit DCASE's COVID-19 Arts Community Resources – a partial list of the many local and national efforts to support our artists and arts organizations.

-Following recommendations from the CDC and the guidance of City and State officials, DCASE has announced the following:
+Following the City and State guidelines for Phase 4 reopening, DCASE has announced the following:

 The Department of Cultural Affairs and Special Events (DCASE) is dedicated to enriching Chicago’s artistic vitality and cultural vibrancy.
 This includes fostering the development of Chicago’s non-profit arts sector, independent working artists and for-profit arts businesses; providing a framework to guide the City’s future cultural and economic growth, via the 2012 Chicago Cultural Plan; marketing the City’s cultural assets to a worldwide audience; and presenting high-quality, free and affordable cultural programs for residents and visitors.

 Department Office Locations: